otisvg/bookmarks/README.md

 # Bookmark Manager

 An app to manage bookmarks and access your favourite websites.
 This may evolve into something more specific over time, I'll see where it takes me.
-Wardrobe manager, anyone?
+Fridge manager, anyone 😅?

 Tech: